jaloo410/AirBnb/README.md

 - The number of new Airbnb hosts in Paris has grown steadily over the years, with a notable increase in recent years.
 - The average Airbnb price in Paris has shown an upward trend, particularly in the later years of the analysis.
 - The introduction of regulations in 2015 appears to have had an impact on the Airbnb market, leading to a decrease in the number of new hosts and an increase in average prices.

-For detailed visualizations and further insights, please refer to the Jupyter Notebook.

 ## Contributing